SAP-samples/abap-cheat-sheets/02_Structures.md

     "sy should not be used.
 Here, it is used for demonstration purposes.
     "In the example, RTTI is used to get all component names of the built-in data object sy.
 In the loop, "ABAP statements are created (they represent simple assignments using the various sy components) and "output to the console.
-You can insert all the output DATA(...) = ... statements in the demo class's "main method implementation.
-The purpose is to demonstrate that most of the sy components should not be "used in ABAP for Cloud Development.
-Most of the statements will show a syntax warning in ABAP for Cloud "Development.
-Check the ABAP Keyword Documentation (for Standard ABAP) and the F2 information for the "purpose of the individual sy components.
+You can copy all the output DATA(...) = ... statements from the console and "paste them in the demo class's main method implementation.
+The purpose is to demonstrate that most of "the sy components should not be used in ABAP for Cloud Development.
+Most of the statements will show "a syntax warning in ABAP for Cloud Development.
+Check the ABAP Keyword Documentation (for Standard ABAP) "and the F2 information for the purpose of the individual sy components.
     LOOP AT CAST cl_abap_structdescr( cl_abap_typedescr=>describe_by_data( sy ) )->components INTO DATA(co).
       DATA(sycomp) = to_lower( co-name ).
       DATA(code) = |DATA(sy{ sycomp }) = sy-{ sycomp }.|.